Twitter announces ban on all political ads

 Brad Parscale, campaign manager for President Trump's 2020 campaign, harshly criticized the move.
 "Twitter just walked away from hundreds of millions of dollars of potential revenue, a very dumb decision for their stockholders," Parscale said in a statement on Twitter, adding, "This is yet another attempt to silence conservatives, since Twitter knows President Trump has the most sophisticated online program ever known."

-Democratic Senator Mark Warner of Virginia praised Twitter, telling reporters on Wednesday that he hoped Facebook and YouTube would follow the company's lead.
+Another senior official with the Trump campaign told reporters that the campaign was not spending a lot of money on Twitter but was planning to increase its spending to "seven or eight figures."

-Twitter makes most of its revenue from ads, though it commands only some 1% of the U.S. digital advertising market, according to eMarketer.
+Several Democrats praised Twitter, with Senator Mark Warner of Virginia telling reporters on Wednesday that he hoped Facebook and YouTube would follow the company's lead.

 The move came as a surprise to some players in politics.
 A consultant on a Democratic presidential campaign told CBS News: "Twitter told no one they were going to do this.
 We found out the same way y'all did."